 I have done a personal analysis of Cox and Kings and I am bullish on this stock due to strong financial parameters.
 But one thing that concerns me is that the company has some 45% of promoters total shareholding pledged.
 I know that share pledge is dangerous and have seen the terrible consequences in the past.
 But is it also dangerous when the company has solid interest coverage ratio and very good free cash flow and the future also looks pretty bright?

 Dear Sir, Namaste,

-My question is how to get information regarding quality of management through “Promoter share pledge” if company is in good profits last several years
+My question is how to get information regarding the quality of management through “Promoter share pledge” if the company is in good profits last several years

 Ex: Navneet Education

 Sir How to analyze share pledge by promoters?

 Thanks for writing to us!

 Ideally, any share pledge of promoters’ should be seen with caution.
 However, many times, banks/lenders stress on promoters of small companies to pledge their shares in favour of banks, in order to mitigate their risk and to increase the commitment of the promoters in repaying their loan.